thavlik/machine-learning-portfolio/README.md

 `python3 src/main.py --config experiments/mnist/vae/fid.yaml`

-**Note: script assumes the current working directory is the root of this repository**.
+**Note: the script assumes the current working directory is the root of this repository**.
 By convention, all file and directory paths in yaml files are given relative to the repo root.

 ### Unsupervised
 These experiments showcase unsupervised modeling tasks on a variety of both medical and non-medical datasets.
 Variational Autoencoders (VAE) embed higher dimensional data into a compact latent space by modeling the principle components as a multivariate gaussian, a la [Kingma & Welling 2013](https://arxiv.org/abs/1312.6114).
 Unsupervised modeling tasks are distinguished by their use of plentiful, unlabeled data.
 Pretraining a network on an unsupervised task confers an exponential boost in data efficiency on relevant supervised tasks [2][3], rendering these experiments highly relevant to [few-/one-shot learning](https://en.wikipedia.org/wiki/One-shot_learning).